sfvicente/BlazorBestPracticesAndGuidelines/Docs/Security/Security-Authorization.md

 <br>

-## `AuthorizeView` Class
+## `AuthorizeView` Component

-The `AuthorizeView` class displays content depending on the user's authorization status.
+The `AuthorizeView` component displays content depending on the user's authorization status.

 ### Use the `AuthorizeView` component to selectively display UI depending on whether the user is authorized to view it.